 - Wood products

-You can take precautions to ensure that mold doesn’t make its way into your home.
-Here’s some steps you can take:
+There are preventative steps you can take to make sure that mold doesn’t make its way into your home.
+We suggest you do the following:

-- Install ventilation in showers, laundry rooms and kitchen
+- Create ventilation in showers, laundry rooms and kitchen

-- Control the humidity levels in your home
+- Manage the humidity levels in your home

-- Repair leaky roofs, windows or pipes right away
+- Immediately fix leaky roofs, windows or pipes

-- Talk to your local mold damage restoration specialists for affordable mold damage restoration
+- Call professional mold damage restoration contractors for affordable mold remediation

-Are you concerned that there might be a mold infestation in your home that’s too much for you to take care of alone?
-Contact the mold remediation professionals at Paul Davis.
+If you have mold present in your home that’s too much to take care of alone, contact the mold remediation experts at Paul Davis.
 Call Paul!
-888-473-7669 for affordable mold damage restoration.
+888-473-7669 for affordable mold remediation.